Your Memoir, Your Moment

 Joshua Mohr is the author of five novels in addition to his memoir, Sirens.
 His novel, Some Things that Meant the World to Me, was one of O Magazine’s Top 10 reads of 2009 and a San Francisco Chronicle best-seller.
 He’s currently working on a second memoir and a new novel, which has already been optioned by Circle of Confusion Television Studios.
 Discover more about Josh at www.joshuamohr.net.

 Alia Hanna Habib started her publishing career as a publicist at HMH, and later became an agent, first with McCormick Literary and since 2017 with The Gernert Company.
 Her tastes include narrative nonfiction, literary fiction, and culinary titles.
 She’s a graduate of Barnard College, earned an MA in English Literature from Rutgers, and lives in Brooklyn.

 Linda Joy Myers is the president and founder of the National Association of Memoir Writers, and the author of two award-winning memoirs Don’t Call Me Mother and Song of the Plains.
 Her three books, The Power of Memoir—How to Write Your Healing Story, Becoming Whole, and Journey of Memoir, guide writers through the stages of creating a powerful, truthful, and universal story.

-Brooke Warner is publisher of She Writes Press, president of Warner Coaching Inc., and author of Write On, Sisters! (brand-new this August), Green-Light Your Book, What’s Your Book?, and How to Sell Your Memoir.
+Brooke Warner is publisher of She Writes Press, president of Warner Coaching Inc., and author of Write On, Sisters!, Green-Light Your Book, What’s Your Book?, and How to Sell Your Memoir.
 She is committed to helping writers become creative entrepreneurs and thought leaders, a message conveyed in her 2017 TEDx talk, “Green-Light Revolution.”